Jewish eschatology: Resurrection of the dead

 An early explicit mention of resurrection in Hebrew texts is the Vision of the Valley of Dry Bones in the Book of Ezekiel, dated c.
-539 BCE.
+539 B.C.E.
 Alan Segal argues that this narrative was intended as a metaphor for national rebirth, promising the Jews' return to Israel and reconstruction of the Temple, not as a description of personal resurrection.

 The Book of Daniel promised literal resurrection to the Jews in concrete detail.
-Alan Segal interprets Daniel as writing that with the coming of the archangel Michael, misery would beset the world, and only those whose names were written a divine book would be resurrected.
+Alan Segal interprets Daniel as writing that with the coming of the archangel Michael, misery would beset the world, and only those whose names were written in a divine book would be resurrected.
 Moreover, Daniel's promise of resurrection was intended only for the most righteous and the most sinful: the afterlife was a place for righteous individuals to be rewarded and unrighteous individuals to receive eternal punishment.

-Greek and Persian culture influenced early Jewish beliefs of an afterlife between the 6th and 4th centuries BCE, as well.
 The Hebrew Bible, at least its rabbinic interpretation in tractate Sanhedrin, contains frequent references to the resurrection of the dead.
 The Mishnah lists belief in the resurrection of the dead as one of three essential beliefs of Judaism:

 All Israel have a portion in the world to come, for it is written: 'Thy people are all righteous; they shall inherit the land forever, the branch of my planting, the work of my hands, that I may be glorified.'
 But the following have no portion therein: one who maintains that resurrection is not a biblical doctrine, the Torah was not divinely revealed, and an Apikoros ('heretic').

 In the late Second Temple period, the Pharisees and Essenes believed in resurrection, while Sadducees did not.
 During the period of Chazal, signaling the adoption of resurrection into the Jewish canon.

 Jewish liturgy, most notably the Amidah, contains references to the bodily resurrection of the dead.
 In contemporary Judaism, both Orthodox Judaism and Conservative Judaism maintain the traditional references to it in their liturgy.
 However, Conservative Jewish leadership has officially acknowledged metaphorical rather than literal interpretations, too.
 Reform and Reconstructionist Judaism have altered traditional references to the resurrection of the dead in the liturgy, revising "who gives life to the dead" to "who gives life to all" in the second blessing of the Amidah.

 The last judgment

 In Judaism, the day of judgment happens every year on Rosh Hashanah; therefore, a future "last day" of judgment for all humankind is disputed.
 Some hold that there will be such a day following the resurrection of the dead.
 Others maintain that there is no need for that because of Rosh Hashanah.
-Yet others hold that this accounting and judgment happens when one dies.
+Yet others hold that this accounting and judgment occur at death.
 Others contend that the last judgment only applies to the gentile nations and not the Jewish people.